aiffcabf/OS-Live-Toram-10/README.md

 # OS-Live-Toram-10
-An OS which runs directly and exclusively from your RAM
+An OS which runs directly and exclusively from your RAM.
+C wiki